Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 36 active transport stops in Delacombe.
-These are served by buses on six different routes, offering a total of 620 weekly passenger trips.
-Transport accessibility is rated moderate, with residents typically located 558 meters from the nearest stop.
+Transport analysis shows 36 active stops operating in Delacombe, serving a mix of bus routes.
+These are covered by 6 individual routes, offering 620 weekly passenger trips collectively.
+Transport accessibility is moderate, with residents typically located 558 meters from the nearest stop.

-Service frequency averages 88 trips per day across all routes, equating to about 17 weekly trips per individual stop.
+Service frequency averages 88 trips per day across all routes, equating to approximately 17 weekly trips per stop.

 Frequently Asked Questions - Transport